-Elimination of income dependency restrictions on dependent services to include subsidiary and affiliated corporations of the bank and the bank holding company.
-Under the current system, dependent business companies that provide services to multiple banking groups are required to have total revenues from those groups equal to or exceeding 90% of their total revenues, and to have revenues from the banks themselves of each group.
-However, under the revised system, they will be subject to the same requirements as when providing services only to the parent banking group.
+Elimination of income dependency restrictions on dependent services

+Numerical standards mandated by regulation for the dependence on income for dependent operations have been repealed.
+As a result, only the "conduct of business for the bank, etc." is required for a dependent business company.
+Moreover, the scope of the term "the bank, etc." has now been expanded to include the bank's subsidiary and affiliated companies and the bank holding companies.
+Before the amendment, dependent business companies that provided services to multiple banking groups were required to have total revenues from those groups equal to or exceeding 90% of their total revenues, and to have revenues from a bank or banks belonging to each group.
+After the amendment, dependent business companies are subject to the same requirements as in the case of providing services only to the parent banking group.